On the foundations and applications of Lorentz-Finsler Geometry: Global Lorentz-Finsler Geometry

+The first natural question on $\Ng$ is its Hausdorffness, only ensured above by global hyperbolicity.
+The step in the standard causal ladder of spacetimes just below global hyperbolicity is causal simplicity, that is, being causal with all $J^+(p), J^-(p)$ closed, \cite{MinSan}.
+Low characterized the compactness of the intersections $J^+(p)\cap J^-(p)$ for global hyperbolicity in terms of {\em null pseudoconvexity}, \cite{Low1990}\footnote{ A similar characterization of causal simplicity in terms of {\em maximal null pseudoconvexity} was claimed in \cite[Th.
+2]{VPE}, but a counterexample was found in \cite{Hedickeetal}, building on a previous Riemannian example on convexity in \cite{BartoloAGAG}. }.
+Chernov \cite{Chernov} conjectured that causal simplicity might suffice for Hausdorffness.
+A partial positive answer was given by Hedicke and Suhr:

+\begin{thm} \cite[Thm 2.5]{HedickeSuhr} If a causally simple spacetime can be isometrically embedded as an open subset of a globally hyperbolic spacetime then $\Ng$ inherits a Hausdorff contact manifold structure. \end{thm} However, these authors also gave counterexamples to Chernov's conjecture, see \cite[\S 2]{HedickeSuhr} ( see others in in \cite[\S 5.2]{HS25}).
+Indeed, they found examples of causally simple spacetimes non openly embedded in a globally hyperbolic spacetime with both Hausdorff and non-Hausdorff $\Ng$.

+Anyway, causal simplicity turns out a natural class where the Hausdorffness of $\Ng$ should be studied.
+This class does not have a natural candidate for the manifold structure, in contrast to the globally hyperbolic case (Prop.~\ref{p_Ng_glob_hyp}).
+A natural subclass to focus is bounded convex open subsets of Lorentz-Minkowski space $\LL^{n+1}$.
+Indeed, Hedicke \cite{Hedicke2021} considered a more general class of open subsets for globally hyperbolic spacetimes, namely, the {\em conformally star-shaped} ones.
+For this class, $\Ng$ becomes contactomorphic to the space of cone geodesics of the surrounding globally hyperbolic spacetime, being then its contact type that of a spherical cotangent bundle (in particular, $ST^*\R^n$ for the case of $\LL^{n+1}$), see \cite[Th.
+2.3]{Hedicke2021}.

+Another interesting class of open neighborhoods, the {\em strongly null convex} ones, has also been considered in \cite{Hedicke2021}.
+The results are restricted to dimension 3, where they connect to other parts of contact geometry.
+For such a neighborhood $K$, the boundary $\partial \Ng_K$ of its space of cone geodesics $\Ng_K$ becomes a convex surface included in the cone geodesic space $\Ng$ of the globally hyperbolic spacetime \cite[Th.
+2.8]{Hedicke2021}.
+Here, {\em convex surface} is used in the contact sense introduced by Giroux \cite{Giroux}, namely, a closed surface $S$ with a transverse contact vector field defined on a neighborhood of $S$ (this author also proved that these surfaces are generic among closed surfaces), thus, the two notions of convexity are linked.
+Under further hypotheses, $\Ng_K$ becomes contactomorphic to the spherical cotangent bundle of $\R^2$, \cite[Th.
+2.9]{Hedicke2021}.

-As seen in \S \ref{s3_1}, relevant properties for globally hyperbolic spacetimes can be extended to the case of spacetimes-with-timelike-boundary and, then, to the Lorentz-Finsler setting.
-The recent reference \cite{HS25} considers both, Lorentz-Finsler metrics and spacetimes with timelike boundary and, although the outcomes are equal in the Lorentz and the Lorentz-Finsler cases, the proof in the latter becomes subtler.
+In the case of spacetimes with timelike boundary seen in \S \ref{s3_1}, the recent reference \cite{HS25} considers both, Lorentz-Finsler metrics and spacetimes with timelike boundary (although the outcomes are equal in the Lorentz and the Lorentz-Finsler cases, the proof in the latter becomes subtler).
+Indeed, both causal simplicity and Hausdorffness of $\Ng$, are ensured by the (infinitesimal) {\em lightlike convexity} of the boundary, that is, the positive semidefiniteness of the $\partial M$ second fundamental form on lightlike directions.
+More precisely,